Skip to main content

 q = q.Where("id = ?
 OR id = ?", 5, 4) // Two place holders and two values.

-The above condition is a list of ORs and sometimes things like that can be rewritten into things like this:
+The above condition is a list of ORs, and sometimes we can rewrite such conditions into this:

 q = q.Where("id IN ?", []int{5,4}) // id IN (5, 4)